ntop/ntopng/doc/src/alerts/host_checks.rst

 SYN Flood Alert

-A SYN flood DDoS attack exploits a weakness in the TCP connection(the “three-way handshake”),a SYN request to initiate a TCP connection with a host must be answered by a SYN-ACK response from that host, and then confirmed by an ACK response from the requester.
+A SYN flood DDoS attack exploits a weakness in the TCP connection (the “three-way handshake”), a SYN request to initiate a TCP connection with a host must be answered by a SYN-ACK response from that host, and then confirmed by an ACK response from the requester.
 In a SYN flood scenario, the requester sends multiple SYN requests, but does not respond to the host’s SYN-ACK response, or sends the SYN requests from a spoofed IP address.
-The host system continues to wait for acknowledgement for each of the requests,resulting in denial of service.
+The host system continues to wait for acknowledgement for each of the requests, resulting in denial of service.

 The alert is sent when the number of sent/received SYNs/sec exceeds the threshold.